iwmq/coding_notes/linux/linux_use.md

 terminal multiplexers (tmux, GNU screen, etc.), to obtain this feature, a nice alternative is needed.
 By now, prefer `Terminator`.

+There is a new terminal emulator `Ghostty` ('https://ghostty.org/') written in zig language.
+It provides multiple tabs and panels, higher performance.

 Gnome Fractional Scaling
 ---